-- Most percentages and proportions are presented to the first decimal place in the 2015 LCMS report.
-However, in some previous LCMSs, the general rounding rules were applied.
-Thus, when summing up percentages, the total may not always be 100 percent. - When obtaining total population and household figures, the numbers are rounded to the nearest 1,000, following the general rounding rules. - - Means no observation.
+- Percentages and proportions are presented to one decimal place. - General rounding rules are applied.
+In some case, when summing up percentages, the total may not always add up to 100 percent. - - Implies no observation.

 Chapter 4: GENERAL DEMOGRAPHIC CHARACTERISTICS

 The demographic characteristics of any country are important in understanding the living conditions of the people through the impact they may have on the prevailing socio- economic situation.